M00N-MAN/static_walker_std11/README.md

 test_runtime_get_no_return(std::make_tuple((void *)0xFF, 3.14,std::array<char, 3>{ 'x','y','z' }, 8, 'x'),' ');
 ```

-btw: if you need just to serialize data in usual direct order then it is better to use StaticWalker::runtime_range(..) instead of calling StaticWalker::runtime_get(..) in a for.
-It will reduce the stack stack
+btw, if you need just to serialize data in usual direct order then it is better to use StaticWalker::runtime_range(..) instead of calling StaticWalker::runtime_get(..) in a loop becouse it will reduce the stack:
 ```cpp
 #include "StreamSerialize.hxx"
 ...